Lucia's Blog: 2022-06-26

 8. He endured everything for the good of those who are the elect.

-9. He sacrificed himself and suffered so that others might also obtain the salvation that is in Jesus with eternal glory.
+9. He sacrificed himself and suffered so that others might also obtain salvation in Jesus with eternal glory.

 Paul wants Timothy to remember Jesus’ sacrifice and example and how He suffered so that others might obtain salvation and eternal glory.
 A good soldier follows Jesus and Paul’s example of hardship and suffering.